-NOTICE IS HEREBY GIVEN that an annual general meeting (the "Meeting") of holders ("Shareholders") of common shares (the "Shares") of Class 1 Nickel and Technologies Limited (the "Corporation") will be held on June 18, 2024 at 4:30 p.m.
-(Toronto time) at the offices of DSA Corporate Services Inc., The Canadian Venture Building, 82 Richmond Street East, Toronto, Ontario M5C 1P1 for the following purposes:
+NOTICE IS HEREBY GIVEN that an annual general meeting (the "Meeting") of holders ("Shareholders") of common shares (the "Shares") of Class 1 Nickel and Technologies Limited (the "Corporation") will be held on June 17, 2025 at 4:30 p.m.
+(Toronto time) at the offices of DSA Corporate Services L.P., The Canadian Venture Building, 82 Richmond Street East, Toronto, Ontario M5C 1P1 for the following purposes:

-- (1) to receive the audited consolidated financial statements of the Corporation as at and for the years ended December 31, 2023, together with the report of the auditors thereon; - (2) to elect directors of the Corporation who will serve until the next annual meeting of shareholders; - (3) to re-appoint Wasserman Ramsay, Chartered Professional Accountants, as the auditor of the Corporation for the ensuing year and to authorize the directors of the Corporation to fix the remuneration to be paid to the auditor; and - (4) to transact such other business as may properly come before the Meeting or any adjournment thereof.
+- (1) to receive the audited consolidated financial statements of the Corporation as at and for the years ended December 31, 2024, together with the report of the auditors thereon; - (2) to elect directors of the Corporation who will serve until the next annual meeting of shareholders; - (3) to appoint Horizon Assurance LLP, Chartered Professional Accountants, as the auditor of the Corporation for the ensuing year and to authorize the directors of the Corporation to fix the remuneration to be paid to the auditor; and - (4) to transact such other business as may properly come before the Meeting or any adjournment thereof.